The Caribbean (band): Moon Sickness album

+Vitamin Ship single

 The band released a new single, "Vitamin Ship," in June 2018.
 The song was mixed by Beau Sorenson and mastered by Heba Kadry, and the video for it premiered on PopMatters on August 9, 2018.
 That was followed in October 2018 by the single "The Seventeenth Century," mixed by Don Gunn and again mastered by Heba Kadry.
 A subsequent remix album, "Vitamin Ships: Remixes" was released on Bandcamp on July 5, 2019, featuring remixes by Josh Kretzmer, Vance Stevenson, Ian Epps, Ursidae, Mike Shiflet, and Josh Mason.